fallen-icarus/cardano-swaps/README.md

   , expiration  :: Maybe POSIXTime -- ^ An optional expiration.
 Must fall on 1-min interval.
   }

-data BeaconPolicyRedeemer
+-- The beacon script still requires a redeemer, but no longer inspects it: the script -- purpose (minting, staking, or publishing) determines the behavior.
+These constructors -- are kept for backwards compatibility and convention: data BeaconPolicyRedeemer
-  = RegisterBeaconScript -- ^ Register beacon script for staking execution.
+  = RegisterBeaconScript -- ^ Conventionally used when registering the script's staking credential.
-  | CreateOrCloseSwaps   -- ^ Executes the beacon script as a minting policy.
+  | CreateOrCloseSwaps   -- ^ Conventionally used with minting executions.
-  | UpdateSwaps          -- ^ Executes the beacon script as a staking script.
+  | UpdateSwaps          -- ^ Conventionally used with staking executions.

 data SwapSpendingRedeemer
   = SpendWithMint  -- ^ Delegates checks to the beacon script's minting policy execution.